Oh! You Pretty Things

 "Oh!
 You Pretty Things" is a song by the English singer-songwriter David Bowie from his 1971 album Hunky Dory.
 Bowie recorded the song as a demo before giving it to the singer Peter Noone of Herman's Hermits, who released it as his debut solo single in April 1971 under the title "Oh You Pretty Thing".
 Noone's recording featured structural and lyrical differences from Bowie's later version.
 The single peaked at number 12 in the UK, becoming Bowie's biggest success as a songwriter since his own single "Space Oddity" two years earlier.

 Bowie recorded his own version during the sessions for Hunky Dory between June and July 1971.
 Co-produced by Bowie and Ken Scott, it featured the musicians who would later become known as the Spiders from Mars: Mick Ronson (guitar), Trevor Bolder (bass) and Mick Woodmansey (drums).
 Similar to other tracks on the album, the themes of "Oh!
 You Pretty Things" are dark, reflecting ideals of the occultist Aleister Crowley and the philosopher Friedrich Nietzsche, while making literary references to Arthur C. Clarke's 1953 novel Childhood's End and Edward Bulwer-Lytton's 1871 novel The Coming Race.

 "Oh!
 You Pretty Things" is considered by music critics to be one of the best songs on Hunky Dory and by some publications as one of Bowie's best songs.
 Bowie performed the track multiple times for BBC radio programmes between 1971 and 1972 and once on the Ziggy Stardust Tour in 1973.
 Bowie's version has appeared on numerous compilation albums, while Noone's was included on a 2006 compilation named after the track.
-Other covers have been recorded by Seu Jorge and Au Revoir Simone.
+Other covers have been recorded by Seu Jorge, Au Revoir Simone and Lisa Hannigan.